olivercox/appdirect-seed/README.md

 ## Synopsis

-AppDirect Node.js Seed is an template for integrating applications and services with the AppDirect marketplace platform.
+AppDirect Node.js Seed is an template demonstrating the use of the AppDirect-Express module.
+It can be used to quickly bootstrap the integration of SaaS applications and services wiht the AppDirect marketplace platform.

+See https://github.com/olivercox/appdirect-express for details of the express module used in this template.

 For more information on AppDirect see their website http://www.appdirect.com/.

-## Motivation

-I was tasked with integrating an SaaS application with the AppDirect for distribution on IBM Bluemix Marketplace.
-The AppDirect documentation is good and improving but there wasn't much in the way of node.js examples.
-I decided to create this project to provide a quick start integration template for the myself and others.

 ## Installation